Kapichira Hydroelectric Power Station

 The Kapichira Power Station is a hydroelectric power plant at the Kapachira Falls on the Shire River in Malawi.
 It has an installed capacity of 128 MW, enough to power over 86,000 homes, with four 32 MW generating sets.
 The power station was developed in stages, with the first phase involving the installation of the first two 32 megawatts-generating turbines.
 Phase I of the power station was officially opened in September 2000.

-In January 2014, in a ceremony attended by the president of Malawi at that time, Joyce Banda, the second phase of the Kapichira hydropower project was switched on, doubling the hitherto 64 megawatts to the maximum capacity of 128 megawatts.
+During a ceremony in January 2014, then president of Malawi, Joyce Banda, switched on the second phase of the Kapichira hydropower project, which doubled the previous 64 megawatts to the maximum capacity of 128 megawatts.

 Location

 The power station is located across the Shire River, in Chikwawa District, in the Southern Region of Malawi, approximately 70 km, by road, south-west of Blantyre, the financial capital and largest city in the country.
 The geographical coordinates of this power station are: 15°53'45.0"S, 34°45'14.0"E (Latitude:-15.895833; Longitude:34.753889).